JD-Radadiya/ECEN_758_Project_Group_17/README.md

     <img src="https://github.com/JD-Radadiya/ECEN_758_Project_Group_17/blob/main/output_images/Hierarchical%20Representation%20of%20CNN%20Architecture.png" alt="Hierarchical Representation of CNN Architecture">
 </div>

-The optimized model achieved a validation accuracy of 91% with a corresponding score of 0.89.
+The optimized model achieved a validation accuracy of 91% with a corresponding F1-score of 0.89.
 We have used confusion matrix to support our analysis.
 ![Confusion Matrix Validation](https://github.com/JD-Radadiya/ECEN_758_Project_Group_17/blob/main/output_images/confusion_matrix_Validation.png)
 ![Confusion Matrix Test](https://github.com/JD-Radadiya/ECEN_758_Project_Group_17/blob/main/output_images/confusion_matrix_Test.png)
+The highest accuracy was observed for classes like Ankle Boot and Trouser, while the model struggled slightly with distinguishing Shirt from T-shirt due to visual similarities.

 To gain further insights into the learned representations of the model, we used UMAP a dimensionality reduction technique that helps visualize high-dimensional data in a two-dimensional space.

 ![UMAP Visualization](https://github.com/JD-Radadiya/ECEN_758_Project_Group_17/blob/main/output_images/Embedding%20Clusters.png)
+The plot shows that the embeddings of different classes are generally well-separated, indicating that the model was able to learn meaningful representations for each clothing item.
+However, some overlap was observed between similar classes, such as Shirt and T-shirt, which corresponds with the observed misclassification errors.

 Hyperparameter tuning for the model was performed using Optuna, which resulted in an optimal learning rate of 0.001 and a batch size of 64.
 The training and validation loss and accuracy over epochs, as well as the average loss and accuracy across 5 folds for the training and validation data, were visualized and plotted to gain deeper insights.